-Not online to buy primarily, but online via social media like Facebook, Instagram and Twitter to belong.
+Retailers, there is a good chance that many of your brick-and-mortar customers and prospective customers are online.
+Not online to buy primarily, but online via social media like Facebook, Instagram, TikTok, and Twitter (or the new Threads) to belong.

 Social media offers an easy way to reach and influence your own unique niche shopper base.

 When I dug deeper, the partner was using a contest app that had visitors like and share a daily post for a chance to win a $100+ item for free.
 Digging into the winners, these people weren’t even within their state!

-On the other hand...when you come up with great content that truly engages fans, they'll like, share and comment exposing their friends to your brand.
+On the other hand...when you come up with great content that truly engages fans, they'll like, share and comment, exposing their friends to your brand.

-1. Use analytics to time and target your posts.
+1. Use analytics to time and target your posts

-The highest click thru, according to Sure Payroll is from 1-4pm with the highest on Wednesdays.
+The highest click-thru, according to Sure Payrollis from 1-4 pm, with the highest on Wednesdays.
 The worst times?
-Weekends before 8am or after 8pm.
-Dig into your Facebook page’s Insights, so you can find exactly what works for your brand.
+Weekends before 8 am or after 8 pm.

-Adam Smith at York Barbell in York, PA uses analytics to do targeted marketing to help grow their reach and customers.
-He noticed that their second biggest market was in the Baltimore, MD area which is about an hour away from the store.
+Adam Smith at York Barbell in York, PA uses analytics for targeted marketing to help grow their reach and customers.
+He noticed their second-biggest market was in the Baltimore, MD area, about an hour from the store.

-2. Add a picture.
+2. Add a picture

 Attach a photo to any status update and get 2x more likes and 2x the comments.
 Yes, you can still ask a question, “What’s your favorite _____ of ours?” but adding a picture makes it much more noticeable like MacSuperstore in Santa Barbara shows below.

-3. Make your posts fun.
+3. Make your posts fun

-I can’t tell you how many times I see a retailer post a picture with a description i.e. Model 3838 from our Spring collection.
-Such posts result in few likes because there is no context, no creativity, and no effort to get the reader to engage.
+I can’t tell you how many times I've seen a retailer post a picture with a description i.e. Model 3838 from our Spring collection.
+Such posts get only a few likes.
+There is no context, no creativity, and no effort to get the reader to engage.